 171 Old Cherry Road

 Association of American Feed Control Officials

-The Association of American Feed Control Officials (AAFCO) is a voluntary membership association of local, state and federal agencies charged by law to regulate the sale and distribution of animal feeds and animal drug remedies.
-Although AAFCO has no regulatory authority, the Association provides a forum for the membership and industry representation to achieve three main goals:
+The Association of American Feed Control Officials (AAFCO) is a voluntary membership association of local, state and federal agencies that are charged by law to regulate the sale and distribution of animal feeds and animal drug remedies.
+Although AAFCO itself has NO regulatory authority, the Association provides a forum for the membership and industry representation to achieve three main goals:

-- Safeguarding the health of animals and humans
+- Safeguard the health of animals and humans

 - Ensure consumer protection

-- Providing a level playing field of orderly commerce for the animal feed industry.
+- Provide a level playing field of orderly commerce for the animal feed industry.